alternet/alternet.ml/tools/src/site/markdown/properties.md

 Given a Java property file, allow to populate a counterpart class with typed values.

-Also allow to generate the target class, and run that generator as a Maven plugin.
+Also allow to generate the target class(es), and run that generator as a Maven plugin.

 1. [Overview](#overview)
 2. [Tutorial](#tutorial)